rustyeddy/rustyeddy.com/content/software/kanban.md

 ### Github Projects

-Github provides the relatively new (in 2020) feature called projects, that allow one to easily create a Kanban board.
-Github projects allow one to create a card and track it as a github issue.
+Github provides a relatively new (in 2020) feature called projects, that allow one to easily create a Kanban board.
+Github projects allow them to create a card and track it as a github issue.

-allows you to define rows of tasks, for example "Todo", "Work In Progress" and "Done".
+This allows you to define rows of tasks, for example "Todo", "Work In Progress" and "Done".
 Cards are created with tasks and moved across the board accordingly.